jobsamuel/woa/README.md

 `text` The text to be processed.
 Must be a *String*.

 `options` Define output options.
 Must be an *Object*.

-- `pretty` Insert white space into the output JSON string for readability purposes.
-Must be a *Boolean*.
-Default `false`.

 ### frecuency(keywords, onComplete)